arunv369/shopify-cart-b20/README.md

-# 🛒 Shopify - Responsive Shopping Cart
+# 🛒 Add to Cart Task Using Router

-This is a **responsive shopping cart** built using **React.js & Tailwind CSS**.
+This is a **responsive shopping cart** built using **React.js & Tailwind CSS & React Router**.
 It allows users to **add, update, and remove** products from the cart and calculates the total price dynamically.

 ---